What happens to your rubbish and recycling

 - Next page

 Food waste is taken to Scottish Water Horizons Deerdykes Anaerobic Digestion facility in Cumbernauld.
-Through a combination of anaerobic digestion and in-vessel composting it is turned into liquid fertiliser and compost and creates biogas that is converted into energy.
+Through anaerobic digestion and in-vessel composting it is turned into liquid fertiliser, compost and biogas that is converted into energy.

 Watch our food waste recycling video.

 We take this waste to a composting facility owned by Forth Resource Management (FRM) at Braehead, Edinburgh.
 The waste is shredded, put into large piles called windrows and allowed to compost.
 We use the end product as a soil improver which can be bought by members of the public.